Linear regression is a really simple but powerful way of making predictions. Looking to begin your machine learning journey? Start here 👊

-Our goal is to determine the correlation between the number of months of blogging and amount of money earned.
+Our goal is to determine the correlation (if any) between the number of months of blogging and amount of money earned.

-Before we dive into the nuts and bolts of this tutorial, let’s talk about the context that our data exists in.
-This will help us better understand the data and produce analyses that are more useful in the real world.
+Before we dive into the nuts and bolts of this tutorial though, let’s talk about the context that our data exists in.
+This will help us better understand the data we’re working with and produce analyses that are more useful in the real world.

-Let’s say you’re thinking about a change of career to become a fulltime blogger.
+Let’s say you’re thinking about a change of career and now want to become a full-time blogger.

-Although you think it will be a lot of fun you’re going to need to know that some cash money is eventually coming your way.
-Otherwise, you won’t be able to keep your momentum up because #lattesdon’tgrowontrees.
+Although you think it will be a lot of fun, you’re going to need to know that some cash money is eventually coming your way to replace your income.
+Otherwise, you won’t be able to keep your momentum up.

-After some online research you found income reports that some fulltime bloggers published and put them into a spreadsheet so you can find out when they began making their big bucks.
+After some online research you find income reports that some full-time bloggers have published and you put them into a spreadsheet so you can find out when they began making money.